 One of the major challenges of the tapeout operation in chip design is managing complex workflows and checklists among internal and external stakeholders.

-When your design is finalised you’ll have a complex set of documentation that you then need to transfer to your fabrication partner (typically located in Taiwan or China.
-If you make a mistake in the transfer of this design documentation it can be a multi-million dollar mistake.
+When your design is finalised, you’ll have a complex set of documentation that you need to transfer to your fabrication partner (typically located in Taiwan or China).
+If you make a mistake in transferring this design documentation, it can be a multi-million dollar mistake.
 The right document management system builds in processes so these errors cannot happen.

 Some document management systems allow you to licence product release sets to customers and then track when those customers have accessed the product release sets.
 These systems can also automatically restrict access when a licence is not renewed.